▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 The Husky Siberian began his triumphal procession with the people of the sled dogs.
 He benefited from the fact that mushers they wanted fast dogs for short distances, While the inuit depended on endurance and long distances.
 There are many breeds of sled dogs that vary according to need, as the Husky de Alaska.
 But only the Siberian Husky is recognized as a breed of dog.

-In 1932 the standard that defines it as a working sled dog was approved according to the “form for function”.
+In 1932 The standard that defines it as a working sled dog according to “form for function” was approved.
 In the USA., breeders started around 1970 to create a Husky For the general public.
 Two lines developed, the Showdog and the Siberian Husky employee.

 Popular mixes